Skip to content

 Properties

-Fakt generates fakes for both read-only (val) and mutable (var) properties with automatic call tracking.
+Fakt generates fakes for both read-only (val) and mutable (var) properties with automatic call history.

 Read-Only Properties (val)